 Reconciliation is so far away.
 Now is not the right time.
 We are miles and miles apart, even though we live next door.
 How do we move closer?
 How to begin at the beginning?
-Hello, my name is.
+Hello, my name is….
 Nice to meet you.
 Where are you from?

 Officers came into her trailer and searched it.
 Opened all the doors and cupboards.
-Meanwhile, Colten’s mother collapsed on the floor.
+Meanwhile, Colten’s mother lay on the floor.
 “Ma’am, get yourself together,” the officer said.
-“Ma’am, have you been drinking?”
-He smelled her breath.
-Asked Colten’s brothers, “Have you been drinking?”
+He said, “Ma’am, was you drinking?”
+And she said “No.” And then he smelled her breath.
+Asked Colten’s brothers: had they been drinking?

 Almost 200 years ago my mother’s family settled in the bush north of Quebec City.
 They survived by raising chickens and growing vegetables.
 Cutting wood.
 Earning a few dollars here and there.

 Margaret McKeown, my grandmother, kept a rifle in her bedroom.
 When drunk fishermen came to the house to steal farming equipment, tools–anything not nailed down–she filled the gun with rock salt, opened the window, shot them in their behinds and watched them run away.

 Would the RCMP officer have helped Colten’s mother up, made her tea and held her hand if he could have seen her as a mom?
 If we don’t know each other, there is nothing to reconcile, only hard words and stony ground.
 Walls with no doorways leading through.
 No garden on the other side, where we could walk together.

 I know of a town and a reserve.
-The mayor and his son went on a canoe trip with the chief and his son.
+The mayor and his son went on a canoe trip with the Chief and his son.
 They travelled together on a rushing river, adventuring to a place they had never been.
 It was part of their process of creating.
 Building a community centre, a hockey rink.
 Something that wasn’t there before.
 Making a place where strangers can sit side by side and ask, “How are you?”

 Rock salt may hurt like hell.
 But a Tokarev semi-automatic kills (or maims).
 The absence of knowing each other brings the bullet through the window of the truck.
 The problem is always the same and keeps repeating: Gerald Stanley’s wife says “That’s what you get for trespassing on private property.”
-Colten’s family says “We share the land.
+Colten’s family says, “We share the land.
 To say they killed him for trespassing means they violated the Treaty.
 Nobody owns the land.”